 The Via de la Plata

-During the Roman Empire, the Via de la Plata transported gold and copper to various regions from large gold mines in Las Medulas and Rio Tinto.
-Travelling the route today is like walking through history!
+During the Roman Empire, the Via de la Plata transported gold and copper from the vast mines of Las Médulas and Rio Tinto.
+Walking this route today feels like stepping back in time!

 Suggested Routes